-Jangsem Sherab Zangpo and his disciple Palden Sherab were offering prayer services with a ritual cake about three kilometer from where the Thiksey monastery is.
+Jangsem Sherab Zangpo and his disciple Palden Sherab were offering prayer services with a ritual cake about three kilometers from where the Thiksey monastery is.
 A crow flew away with the cake.
 When they searched, they found the ritual cake in perfect order at the top of the hillock.
-They believed it be an auspicious sign to build a monastery at this place.
+They believed it is an auspicious sign to build a monastery at this place.
 Hence the monastery got its name “Thiksey” meaning in perfect order.

 Thiksey monastery during morning prayers